 - A supercomputer, Anton, built specifically for molecular dynamics (MD) simulations is open to academic institutions, including BU.

-- Shaohao Chen (firstname.lastname@example.org, 617-353-8294) and Keith Ma (email@example.com, 617-358-1873) are the XSEDE liaisons at Boston University.
-Contact them for general questions such as allocations, programming, and HPC issues.
+- Shaohao Chen (email@example.com, 617-353-8294) is the XSEDE liaison at Boston University.
+Contact him for general questions such as allocations, programming, and HPC issues.
 Contact the XSEDE helpdesk (see below) for help on system-specific issues.

 - If you want to ask for help from a specific XSEDE site, you can submit a ticket to XSEDE helpdesk or send email to firstname.lastname@example.org .
 They also have a 24/7 phone service (1-866-907-2383).